Ranapop/teaching-resources/CP/lab7/assignment.md

 * on the next noOfFoodTypes lines the user inputs the food type, ":" and the speciffic foods with prices for that food type
 * the number of drinks (noOfDrinks)
 * on the last line, the drinks with their prices

+You may consider that food types do not contain spaces.

 !!!
 Please note that the user doesn't have to go back from signing in to this step.